marcandrysco/CSE227-Project/rep/rep.md

+---
-% Fuzzing HTML5
+title: Fuzzing HTML5
-% Marc Andrysco and Eric Seidel
+author: Marc Andrysco and Eric Seidel

-# Abstract

-This is the abstract.
-It convinces people to read the report.
+abstract: |
+  Web browsers are adding increasingly many features from desktop applications that require low-level support from the OS.
+We show that these features, like native audio and video decoding, are not well-tested from an adversarial perspective.
+We present a simple media fuzzing web server that serves randomly corrupted media files from a range of formats.
+We evaluate our system on current releases of modern browsers and find that we are able to crash nearly all of them using our approach.

+---

 # Introduction